What is the most important

 Tell your healthcare provider right away if you have any of these

-symptoms of liver problems while taking TURALIO: lack or loss of appetite, right
+symptoms of liver problems during treatment with TURALIO: lack or loss of appetite, right

 upper stomach-area (abdomen) pain or tenderness, feeling overly tired, nausea,